ghivert/bright/README.md

 You have defined here a derived, computed data that depends on two previous data you own.
 Now, every time you need to access the user, you have the address bundled!
 But in a classic application, you would have to define that computation by yourself, and make sure to keep it in sync after each update.
-That's where SCART comes in, and do the hard work for you!
-Instead of having to think to synchronize the data when a new data comes in, let SCART does it for you.
-And with built-in caching on-demand, SCART will never recompute the same data twice for intense computations.
+That's where Bright comes in, and do the hard work for you!
+Instead of having to think to synchronize the data when a new data comes in, let Bright does it for you.
+And with built-in caching on-demand, Bright will never recompute the same data twice for intense computations.

 ## Getting Started

-SCART handles the hard task of computing the derived data when needed, and as such, you have to initialize it at first.
-SCART accepts two types of data: your main model, holding the raw data, and your derived, computed data.
+Bright handles the hard task of computing the derived data when needed, and as such, you have to initialize it at first.
+Bright accepts two types of data: your main model, holding the raw data, and your derived, computed data.
 Because Gleam is strongly-typed language, you'll have to define those data by hand.
 A counter will be used to illustrate how to use it.